yangfuchun/Udacity_Data_Scientist_Nanodegree_Projects/README.md

 # Udacity_Data_Scientist_Nanodegree_Projects

-## Introduction: This repository serves as a collection of the various projects I have completed as part of the Udacity Data Scientist Nanodegree program.
+## This repository serves as a collection of the various projects I have completed as part of the Udacity Data Scientist Nanodegree program.
 Within this repository, you will find a diverse range of projects that showcase my skills and knowledge in the field of data science.

 ### Seattle_Airbnb_Project
 ![image](https://github.com/yangfuchun/Udacity_Data_Scientist_Nanodegree_Projects/assets/100629848/ad6e0d11-f3bb-4961-9fbf-1b404a66ca66)